 About your tour

-You’ll step into the pope’s kingdom a full hour before the general public, allowing you to relish in relative calm the glorious Sistine Chapel, the Vatican Museums (note the plural!) and the Renaissance and Baroque wonders of St. Peter’s Basilica.
+You’ll step into the pope’s kingdom a full hour before the general public, allowing you to relish in relative calm the glorious Sistine Chapel, the Vatican Museums (note the plural!).

 THE ORIGINAL & THE BEST.
 WE WERE THE FIRST TO CONVINCE THE VATICAN MUSEUMS TO OPEN THEIR DOORS!